hablapps/pairstrading/PostPairsTrading.md

  }
 ```

 By using this approach, we only need to connect KX Dashboards to our publisher by setting up a new connection in the UI.
-This will allow us to plot our spreads in real time and we will end up with something like this:
+This will allow us to plot our spreads in real-time and we will end up with something like this:

 ![SpreadsD](resources/spreads.gif)